-All basic decisions under the remuneration policy shall be made by OTP Bank Plc., while the subsidiaries shall be responsible for complying with local statutory regulations and obligations.
+All basic decisions under the Remuneration Policy shall be made by OTP Bank Plc., while the subsidiaries shall be responsible for compliance with the local statutory regulations and obligations.

-- In the case of credit institutions that have their registered seat in Hungary, the remuneration policy shall be comprehensively applied in respect of level 1 and level 2 managers. - In the case of the foreign subsidiaries, the performance-based components of compensation specified in the remuneration policy shall be applied in a comprehensive manner, with the proviso that in the case of subsidiaries outside of the European Union, in keeping with the principle of proportionality, the payment process of performance-based remuneration will only include deferral in the case of compensation allocated in the form of a share allowance. - In the case of Investment Fund Management Companies and Financial Enterprises, the remuneration policy will be applied using the principle of proportionality, with the proviso that in the case of companies operating within EU member states the payment of performance-based remuneration will be deferred. - In the case of Auxiliary Enterprises in view of the nature of their activities the current forms of remuneration (basic salary and bonus) will continue to be applied.
+- In the case of the credit institutions headquartered in Hungary, the Remuneration Policy shall be comprehensively applied in respect of level 1 and level 2 managers. - In the case of the foreign subsidiaries, the performance-based compensation elements specified in the Remuneration Policy shall be applied subject to any restrictions imposed under the local national laws, with the proviso that at the subsidiaries outside the EU, the principle of proportionality shall be applied with respect to the means of performance-based remuneration and the process of paying such remuneration. - In the case of investment fund management companies and financial enterprises, the Remuneration Policy will be applied using the principle of proportionality, with the proviso that in the case of companies operating within the EU member states the payment of performance-based remuneration will be deferred. - In the case of the auxiliary enterprises in view of the nature of their activity the remuneration is determined in the form of a basic salary plus a premium.

-4. The ratio of fixed and variable remuneration
+4. The relative proportions of fixed and variable remuneration